Climate and Average Weather Year Round in Kansas City Missouri, United States

-The clearer part of the year in Kansas City begins around June 8 and lasts for 4.7 months, ending around October 30.
-On August 26, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 72% of the time, and overcast or mostly cloudy 28% of the time.
+The clearer part of the year in Kansas City begins around June 9 and lasts for 4.6 months, ending around October 30.

-The cloudier part of the year begins around October 30 and lasts for 7.3 months, ending around June 8.
-On February 12, the cloudiest day of the year, the sky is overcast or mostly cloudy 52% of the time, and clear, mostly clear, or partly cloudy 48% of the time.
+The cloudier part of the year begins around October 30 and lasts for 7.3 months, ending around June 9.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Kansas City varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Kansas City is June, with an average of 12.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 45% on June 8.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Kansas City experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Kansas City.
-The most rain falls during the 31 days centered around June 2, with an average total accumulation of 5.0 inches.
+The month with the most rain in Kansas City is June, with an average rainfall of 4.9 inches.

-The least rain falls around January 14, with an average total accumulation of 0.6 inches.
+The month with the least rain in Kansas City is January, with an average rainfall of 0.6 inches.

-The snowy period of the year lasts for 3.6 months, from November 23 to March 12, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 31, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.7 months, from November 23 to March 13, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Kansas City is January, with an average snowfall of 2.9 inches.

-The snowless period of the year lasts for 8.4 months, from March 12 to November 23.
-The least snow falls around July 18, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 8.3 months, from March 13 to November 23.
+The least snow falls around July 18, with an average total accumulation of 0.0 inches.